Trevini62/Udemy-Finance-and-Accounting-Courses-Dashboard/README.md

 🚀 Project: Udemy Finance & Accounting Courses Dashboard (Power BI)

 The dashboard highlights key insights such as enrollment trends, revenue drivers, instructor performance, and the impact of discounts on sales.
 It provides a clear, visual story of how pricing, ratings, and course quality influence learner behavior.
+This dashboard transforms raw course data into meaningful insights, helping identify what drives learner engagement and which pricing strategies deliver maximum value.

 🔍 Key Insights Uncovered